The Financial Case for Cloud for Law Firms

 That is to say, for most firms, their current on-premise servers will be their last.

-It’s probably no surprise that most law firms, large and small are moving to web-based software and private clouds to host and manage their applications and data.
+It’s probably no surprise that most law firms, large and small, are moving to web-based software and private clouds to host and manage their applications and data.
 Increasingly, when a law firm’s servers approach the end of their useful life, replacing them with new servers is becoming ‘Plan Z.’

 Why?
-Because the cloud, in all of it’s form, is wholesale better than managing in-house, on-premise IT.
+Because the cloud, in all of its form, is wholesale better than managing in-house, on-premise IT.
 Comparatively, cloud-based solutions are:

 • More reliable than on-premise servers/IT.